 8. Agro-chemicals – Rothamsted Research has warned of resistance by weeds to herbicides.
 Question your agronomist closely.
 Min till, zero till may/may not be the panacea but gear up to doing things differently to your predecessors.
 Look even closer at insecticide use.

 9. Meat – read this Prof David Hughes interview.
 Listen to trends.
 They may not be a fad.
 But it need not be a threat if UK livestock farmers sell their story better.
 Not easy – as the UK is a highly urbanised selective, savvy society prone to rose-tinted glasses – but there’s room for indoor chicken, grass-fed beef, vertical veg, smarter sheep grazing, home-grown bacon, and onshore fish farms.

 10. Trees – too simple.
 Too populist.
 Too purist.
-There’s plenty of potential for shelter belts, urban fringe forest, more planting bracken infested slopes planted with mixed conifers/broadleaves with less paperwork better lead by government policy.
+But with plenty of potential for shelter belts, urban fringe forest, planting bracken infested slopes with mixed conifers/broadleaves over less paperwork better lead by government policy.
 Oh, and look after hedges.
 Especially old ones.